Quantcast

 Image via Wiki Commons.

 It’s the type of fold one of the major oil companies was named after – chevron folds exhibit repeated sets of v-shaped beds.
-They form preferentially in response to regional or local compressive stress, but they require quite specific conditions in order to take form.
-Four stages mark development of chevron folds: sinusoidal nucleation, concentric folding, straightening of limbs/sharpening of hinges, and tightening of the chevron fold.
+They form preferentially in response to regional or local compressive stress, but they require quite specific conditions to take form.
+Four stages mark the development of chevron folds: sinusoidal nucleation, concentric folding, straightening of limbs/sharpening of hinges, and tightening of the chevron fold.

 5. Recumbent Fold